iVGeek/RSA-Factoring-Challenge/README.md

 # RSA Factoring Challenge :octopus:

 This repo is just an attempt to read in and factorize a file of numbers.

 ## Description of what each file shows:
 * factors - the program to factorize (Usage: time ./factors tests/test00)
 * tests/test00 - the file with the numbers

 ### Environment
-* Language: C & BashScript
+* Language: C , Shell & BashScript

 * OS: Ubuntu 20.04 LTS

 ## Author :🦩: